Addiction Recovery Management Services Unit

 - Clinical Supervision and Field Work

-The ARMSU also participates in the IAODAPCA Conferences in Northern and Southern Illinois, the AECS Conference, and the IADDA Conference.
+The ARMSU also participates in the IAODAPCA Conferences in Northern and Southern Illinois and attends other trainings and conferences throughout the year.

-In the Women & Family Services Division, all treatment programs are gender-specific and utilize a modified therapeutic community model of treatment.
+In the Women & Family Services Division, treatment programs at both facilities are gender specific and utilize a modified therapeutic community model of treatment.
+Currently, both Logan and Decatur Correctional Centers offer a dual diagnosis program and a general substance treatment program.

-Sheridan and Southwestern are dedicated treatment facilities with services that bridge the gap between incarceration and the community.
-With state, community, and local service providers, Sheridan and Southwestern provide intensive substance use treatment to individuals in custody identified as in need of treatment in an intensive, multi-modality therapeutic setting.
-All elements of research-proven programming are present at Sheridan and Southwestern, including: clinical re-entry management, vocational counseling, job placement, community involvement, and restorative justice.
+Elsewhere in the Department, Sheridan and Southwestern are dedicated treatment facility with services that bridge the gap between incarceration and the community.
+With state, community and local service providers, Sheridan and Southwestern provide intensive substance use treatment to individuals in custody identified as in need of treatment in an intensive, multi-modality therapeutic milieu.
+Both facilities operated in an evidence-based modality and include the following: clinical reentry management, vocational counseling, job placement, community involvement and restorative justice.
 In addition, their treatment will continue upon completion of their sentence under a highly supervised transition back to their communities.

 Baseline services provided throughout the agency are:

-- Drug Awareness—All sites are equipped to provide the Hazelden Curriculum, which raises awareness and informs.
-This service is a voluntary, 5-week group designed for surface-level information about drugs.
+- Drug Awareness—All sites are able to provide the Hazelden Curriculum to raise awareness and inform.
+This is a voluntary, 5-week-long class for basic level substance use information.

-- Drug Education – All sites are equipped to provide the Hazelden Curriculum, designed to change attitudes and behaviors.
-This service is a voluntary, 12-week-long group for in-depth knowledge and skill building.
+- Drug Education – All sites are able to provide the Hazelden Curriculum to change attitudes and behaviors.
+This is a voluntary, 12-week-long program for intermediate, in-depth knowledge and skill building.

-- Substance Abuse Screenings – All sites are equipped to administer the standardized Texas Christian University Screening Tool, which helps identify individuals in need of substance use treatment.
-Additionally, all individuals entering the Department of Corrections are screened using this tool by TASC and other vendors or staff.
-The statewide substance use wait list is generated through the Reception and Classification Units as a result of the front-end identification of individuals who require substance use treatment.
+- Substance Use Screenings – All sites are able to provide the standardized Texas Christian University Screening Tool to identify individuals in custody who are in need of substance use treatment.
+In addition, all individuals in custody coming into the Department of Corrections are screened at intake with this tool.
+There is a statewide substance use wait list that is generated through the Reception and Classification Units as a result of the front end identification of individuals in custody who are in need and willing to participate in substance use treatment.

-- Support Groups – All sites provide Alcoholics Anonymous, Narcotics Anonymous, and Adult Children of Alcoholics.
+- Support Groups – All sites are able to provide Alcoholics Anonymous, Narcotics Anonymous, Adult Children of Alcoholics and Inner Circle.

-The Department collaborated with both the Illinois Criminal Justice Information Authority and the Division of Alcoholism and Substance Abuse to secure funding for services not only within facilities, but also to fund programming within all Adult Transitional Centers and for Pre- and Post-Release Clinical Re-entry Services.
+The Department collaborated with both the Illinois Criminal Justice Information Authority and the Illinois Department of Behavioral Health to secure funding for services not only within facilities, but also to fund programming within Adult Transitional Centers and for Pre- and Post-Release Clinical Reentry Services.

-All substance use treatment is voluntary, and individuals in custody who desire access to treatment are referred to the most appropriate level of services based on their need, the length of time to Mandatory Supervised Release, security level, and motivation to change.
+All substance use treatment is voluntary and individuals in custody who meet the criteria and are interested in services are referred to the most appropriate level of services based upon need, length of time to MSR, security level and motivation to change.